Skip to main content Skip to secondary navigation

 • Exterior shot of Potter/Sterling Quad during autumn.
 Credit: Holmes Hummel

-Potter is located on the beautiful western edge of campus.
+Potter, featuring the Explore Energy theme, is located on the beautiful western edge of campus within the Governor's Corner housing complex.

 • RINC LOVE is the foundational essence of our community, ethos, and culture.